-If your interested in my work in critical food studies, check out my shiny new professional site.
+If your interested in my work in critical food and nutrition studies, check out my shiny new professional site.
 I will be updating it with academic projects that carry on the work the work I do here at eathropology, only with much BIGGER words.

 Although I’ve been called lots of things, my name is Adele Hite.
 And, paraphrasing the Car Talk guys, even though it might put the Academy of Nutrition and Dietetics off its lunch to have to admit it, I am a Registered Dietitian-slash-Nutritionist, licensed in the state of North Carolina.